|Founded||Founded in 1952 in or near West Town: Southern West Town (The Patch)|

 In the year 1973, the Gaylords, C-Notes, Taylor Jousters, and PVP all got together at a meeting on the corner of Damen and Milwaukee in the Wicker Park neighborhood to discuss a merger between these five gangs that would be known as the “United Five Organization” or UFO.
 This was an alliance within the W.P.O that was more of a brotherhood.
 This meant these five gangs wore white arm bands and roved around the city together fighting rival Puerto Rican gangs, therefore, this was more than a simple cease fire, this was a true brotherhood and this is the story of how the C-Notes got so close with Gaylords, Jousters and P.V.P for a period of time.
 This closeness is still felt with old schoolers that were in these clubs in the 60s, 70s and early 80s.

 In 1976, the C-Notes opened up in the Jefferson Park neighborhood.
 Members of the C-Notes moved here to get away from the rough streets of the west side and set up smoother business with the Outfit.
 This section was opened by the “Hobo Brothers” who actually were members that were Latino.
 In the 1970s, as racist as the C-Notes were, they began taking in Latinos into their organization although not many.
 Eventually the C-Notes took Argyle and Lavergne, Central Ave and Giddings and Elston and Leclaire.
-Around the same time the Jefferson Park chapter opened, Dominick opened up in the suburb of Elmwood Park “Spaghetti Hill.”
+Around the same time the Jefferson Park chapter opened.
+C-Notes also opened in the suburb of Elmwood Park “Spaghetti Hill.”

 In April, 1978 the Folk and People Nation alliances were drawn up in the prison systems and this brought the Simon City Royals and Almighty Insane Popes into the Folk Nation alliance with Spanish Cobras, Latin Disciples, Imperial Gangsters, Orquestra Albany, Latin Eagles and others.
 The People Nation was no lessor of the evils because they had the C-Notes’ worst enemies the Latin Kings under that alliance.
 The UFO declined to join either side of the new alliances, but soon they would feel the pressure by 1980 when several key members of the Gaylords found themselves incarcerated and outnumbered because the UFO was not as strong in the prison system.